JMuggle/beginner/README.md

 # stater
 It's a Test to learn how to use git .
-Let me try to make some changed.
+Let me try to make some changes.

 test git fetch.
 Now, I'm going to merge it.
 =======